hapax/hapax.github.io/assets/sneeze.md

 Layout: post
 mathjax: true
 comments: true
-title:  "The physics of sneezing (Part I)"
+title:  "The physics of sneezing"
 categories: Physics
 date:  2020-07-07
 ---

-**July 7, 2020.** *I study some simple models for the ballistic spray of larger droplets of a sneeze.
-Including drag, the results are consistent with the WHO guidelines.
-Note: I am not an aerosol physicist, epidemiologist, doctor, or allied health practitioner of any sort.
-These calculations are solely for my own (and perhaps others') entertainment.*
+**July 7, 2020.** *I play around with very crude models of a sneeze.
+Including drag, the results are consistent with the WHO guidelines.*

 #### Ballistic droplets